canweriotnow/canweriotnow.github.io/source/_posts/2014-11-30-the-angel-of-history.markdown

 So we beat on, boats against the current, borne back ceaselessly into the past.
 {% endblockquote %}

+The uncanny thing about a paradox &mdash; it tends to be true.

 ### Borne back ceaselessly into the past

 Always.
 That's how it feels.